mcaveety/FBLA-Tourism-Search/README.md

 + Attraction price was algorithmically assigned based on attraction description and manually checked for accuracy
 + Attraction group size was algorithmically assigned based on attraction type.
 In instances where attraction type was "other", group size was manually assigned
 + Attraction rating was pseudorandomly assigned to each entry

+**Credits**
++ A segment of code used in filter.py was taken from https://stackoverflow.com/a/13790741
++ PyInstaller was used to bundle the program into a .exe file for easy use